Management, Department of

 Dr. DeTienne earned her Ph.D. from the University of Southern California, where she also taught classes and conducted research.
 She worked as a Consulting Associate for Oasis Management Consultants in Long Beach, California.

 Dr. DeTienne’s research has received international recognition.
-In 2010, she received the “Outstanding Paper Award” for her article in Competitiveness Review.
+She received the “Outstanding Paper Award” for her article in Competitiveness Review.
 Her monitoring legislation article was selected for Best of the American Bar Association.
 Her research was awarded outstanding article of the year by the Association for Business Communication.
 She won the Best of Conference Honors at the Organizational Behavior Teaching Conference.
-In 2007, she received the “Best Paper” award from the Southwest Academy of Management.
+She received the “Best Paper” award from the Southwest Academy of Management.

 Kristen’s books, Guide to Electronic Communication, and Management Communication, are used internationally.
 She has published over 70 peer-reviewed journal articles, book chapters, and conference proceedings.